camillecochener/camillecochener.github.io/professional-experience.md

   style="vertical-align: middle ; padding: 5px"
   width="20"> <i>From March 2016 to September 2016 - 6 months</i><br>

 <p style="text-align: justify;">Laboratoire Clarins is a French company specialized in the development, manufacturing and distribution of top-of-the-range cosmetic products.
-Within the Evaluation department, I've worked for 6 months on a research topic which aimed to identify relationships between consumer perceptions and instrumental measurements of skin mechanical properties.</p>
+Within the Evaluation department, I've worked for 6 months on a research topic which aimed to identify relationships between consumers' perceptions and instrumental measurements of skin mechanical properties.</p>

 <span style="color:#16af9d">My missions : </span>
 * Carrying out a state of the art and defining the scope of the project